 - Data from call listening and coaching sessions

 Together, these pieces of data can paint the bigger picture, helping you to identify specific training needs.
-For example, you could trigger a learning intervention based on a rep losing three sales in a row – catching potential issues early on.
+For example, you could trigger a learning intervention based on a rep losing three sales in a row. xAPI helps you to catch potential issues early on.

-- xAPI better reflects modern learning experiences that happen anywhere, at any time
+- Flexibility: xAPI better reflects modern learning experiences that happen anywhere, at any time.

 As mentioned, xAPI enables you to capture a far richer picture of learning taking place than SCORM.
 The table below gives you an overview.